-At GWPS there are currently 18 children on the SEN Register which is 17.3% of our roll.
-0.9% of our roll have an EHC Plan/Statement.
-The notational SEN budget for 2017/2018 is £19,622.52 which is a proportion of the total Schools Block Funding.
+At GWPS there are currently 17 children on the SEN Register which is 17.3% of our YR-Y6 roll.
+1.0% of this roll have an EHC Plan/Statement.
+The notational SEN budget for 2018/2019 is £19,622.52 which is a proportion of the total Schools Block Funding.
 Due to the small cohort size, it is not possible to break down the funding further without identifying individual children.